 After the housing bubble burst, the average score for approved mortgages shot up to 769 from 2009 until the end of 2012.
 A 769 credit score beats out 80% of all other credit scores out of 850.
 In other words, banks weren't lending to hardly anybody.
 The upside is that the probability of a similar type of housing crash in the future has declined.

-The “good news” for borrowers is that according to Fannie Mae the average credit score of an approved mortgage applicant is now down to 741 as of the first quarter of 2014.
+The “good news” for borrowers is that according to Fannie Mae the average credit score of an approved mortgage applicant is now down to 741 as of December 2020.
 I say “good news” because it's brutal for even good income earners to get a mortgage nowadays.
 Many renters I know have been shut out of the housing market simply because they can't get a loan.

 The Federal Housing Administration has come out with a new program allowing buyers who lost their home to a foreclosure or short-sale to buy another home.
 These buyers are dubbed “Boomerang Buyers” because they've come back for more.